 What are the dominant issues in humanitarian action?
 What is the so-called aid industry?
 And can professionalization prevent dependence on aid?
 Find out in this programme.

 The 120 ECTS Erasmus Mundus Joint Degree Master in International Humanitarian Action is an inter-university multidisciplinary master.
 It provides high quality academic education and professional competencies for personnel working or intending to work in the area of humanitarian action.
-It is offered by 8 European universities in the Netherlands, Spain, Sweden, Germany, Ireland, Malta, France and Poland.
-The students can follow the regional training (3rd semester) at various global universities.
+The programme is jointly offered by 8 European universities in the Netherlands, Spain, Sweden, Germany, Ireland, Malta, France and Poland.
+Students can follow the Regional Training Track (3rd semester) at various global universities.